KingCrimson5lyfe/game/CODING.md

 def 42():
     ....
 ```
- Document your functions and classed with documentation comments!
+ Document your functions and classes with documentation comments!
 ```python
 def my_func():
     """